Hungarian Chimney Cake Recipe (Kürtőskalács)

 How to Make the Chimney Cake Recipe

-- In a small bowl add warm milk, 1 tbsp sugar, and yeast.
-Mix well then let sit for 10 minutes until the mixture becomes foamy.
+- In a small bowl, add warm milk, 1 tablespoon sugar, and yeast.
+Mix well, then let sit for 10 minutes until the mixture becomes foamy.

 - If kneading by hand, lightly flour the work surface, and knead for 8-10 minutes, until the dough is no longer sticky and springs back when poked with the finger.